 The performance art echoes the work of Bob Flanagan, with Mortensen achingly superb as the constantly hacking, tortured artist.
 Seydoux also shines as his co-creator, who he insists takes equal credit for their act, even though he’s the one doing all the physical work.
 Despite the visceral elements, Crimes of the Future is relatively bloodless when it comes to the surgical aspects (although the opening scene is particularly shocking), but that doesn’t soften the impact of the procedures.

 Cronenberg fans will no doubt get a lot out of this excursion back into his body horror days, while the art lovers will perhaps recognise themselves in the passive onlookers, recording every moment on their 35mm point-and-shoot and 8mm cine cameras.
-Mainstream audiences are advised to steer clear, however.Crimes of the Future is in US cinemas now.
-No UK release date has been announced as yet.
+Mainstream audiences are advised to steer clear, however.Crimes of the Future is in cinemas now.